RedPointGlobal/redpoint-rpi/docs/secrets-management.md

 The secret names use `--` as the hierarchy separator and must match exactly.
 RPI services look up secrets by these names at runtime.

+The database and cache secrets are the same across all platforms.
+The queue secrets differ depending on your queue provider.

 **Database connections** (always required):

 | Vault Secret Name | Description |